HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     not

-        "description": "You need to include the age of the donor."
+        "description": "Enter the age of the donor."

 1. Be concise instead of verbose.
 For example: